-From the Tax Court Files: Is That Money a Gift or Income?
+From the Tax Court Files: Is That Money a Gift or Income?by

 Our tax laws are usually spelled out precisely; it's real-life situations that don't always fall conveniently into place.